Your Mistakes Into Opportunities

 1. Take on tough challenges.
 Venturing into new areas gives us more opportunities to learn.
 Stretch beyond your usual boundaries.
 If your day job is in accounting, volunteer as a tour guide at a local attraction.

 2. Make educated guesses.
-Studies show that students acquire more knowledge and retain it longer when they guess at the answers before looking them up.
+Studies show that members acquire more knowledge and retain it longer when they guess at the answers before looking them up.
 Brainstorm how you would approach a home repair job before consulting a guidebook.

 3. Test yourself.
 It also helps to test yourself on what you know in order to improve your recall.
 When you’re learning a new language, drill yourself on vocabulary and grammar.
 Pick out the questions you get wrong so you can study and test yourself again.